xisxus/ECommerce-Nodejs-Project/README.md

 # E-Commerce Node.js Project

 ## Project Description
 This is a full-featured E-Commerce application built with Node.js, Express, and Temp Database.
 The project includes user product management, shopping cart functionality, order processing, and an admin panel for managing products and orders.
+All Data saved in Json file , no Database use here

 ## Features
 - Product listing and detailed views